w3f/Grants-Program/applications/dgov-proposal-standard.md

 Please provide the following:

 - If the name of your project is not descriptive, a tag line (one sentence summary).
+On-chain proposal system with an API.

 - A brief description of your project.
+Proposals systems are one of the most important cateogries of data for a community with governance and funding mechanisms, other than the curreny itself.
+Therefore we are building a system to store proposals on-chain.

 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
+We are designging a proposal system that can data on any chain, using system#remarks extrinsic.
+We will provide an API and host IPFS gateway that will enable any community leverage their proposal data.
 - An indication of why your team is interested in creating this project.
+We are one of the most experienced substrate chains in the substrate ecosystem, and we see a great need to store proposals on-chain which will reduce risk of loss, and improve sovereignty, accessibility and interoperability.

 ### Project Details